acmdas/das_fieldstones/morefieldstones2018.md

 ## Morally Homeless
 Thu, 22 Feb 2018

-"As we should be genuinely sorry for tramps and paupers who are materially homeless, so we should be sorry for those who are morally homeless, and who suffer a philosophical starvation as deadly as physical starvation."&mdash;G.K.
+“As we should be genuinely sorry for tramps and paupers who are materially homeless, so we should be sorry for those who are morally homeless, and who suffer a philosophical starvation as deadly as physical starvation.”—G.K.
 Chesterton: *Illustrated London News, Nov.
 24, 1934.*

 With a hat tip to the [GKCDaily](https://gkcdaily.blogspot.com/2018/02/for-those-who-are-morally-homeless.html) blog...

 ## Scorn Not
 Thu, 22 Feb 2018

-&ldquo;O MAN, scorn not that which is admirable in you!
+“O MAN, scorn not that which is admirable in you!
 You are a poor thing in your own eyes, but I would teach you that in reality you are a great thing! . . .
 Realize what you are!
 Consider your royal dignity!
-The heavens have not been made in God&rsquo;s image as you have, nor the moon, nor the sun, nor anything to be seen in creation. . . .
-Behold, of all that exists there is nothing that can contain your greatness.&rdquo;&mdash;St. Gregory of Nyssa (c.
+The heavens have not been made in God’s image as you have, nor the moon, nor the sun, nor anything to be seen in creation. . . .
+Behold, of all that exists there is nothing that can contain your greatness.”—St. Gregory of Nyssa (c.
 335&mdash;c.
 395): *In Cantica, Homily 2.*

 ## Projection/Empathy
 Thu, 22 Feb 2018